 When it came time to set up the sitting room as a bedroom, they provided us with everything we needed.
 We got a medical bed, a hoist for getting her in and out of bed, two wheelchairs (one for travel and one to comfortably sit in the house), the required toilet equipment and a machine that assisted with breathing at night.
 They also helped us in making our home wheelchair friendly and assisted in installing a ramp up to

 Not only was all this free, but they also had a dedicated nurse that would visit my mother regularly to check in on her.
 This is something that is even more astonishing to me now that I know they only have five nurses in the whole country.

 In recent years a technology had been developed via the iPad that gives a voice to people with MND.
 Basically, the people can read out a few sentences and when the time comes the device can be used in a way that they can type and still speak in their own voices.
 The iPads in general give people a much better quality of life, they can use them to do their online shopping and some much more.

 Frances, in Donegal, explains via email how indispensable the device is,

 “I do not have the ability to speak at all, so it’s my only way of communicating with family and friends.
 I just could not count the number of times in a day I use it.”

 “I use it with family and friends I see daily or regularly.
 I use it for everyone I am in contact with.
 It’s invaluable for everyday living and communicating with people”

 It only costs IMNDA a few hundred euro to get these devices and they provide them to people free of charge.
-We have 30 thousand students here in TU Dublin.
+We have 30,000 students here in TU Dublin.
 If every

 student donated just one Euro, think about all the good we could do.
-Our students could be responsible for giving a voice back to someone that last lost theirs.
+Our students could be responsible for giving a voice back to someone who has lost theirs.

 I don’t know about you but that seems like a pretty worthwhile cause to me and for me is a nice way to honour my mother’s memory.